Christian Church (Disciples of Christ): General Ministries

-Chalice logo

-The logo of the Christian Church (Disciples of Christ) is a red chalice with a white St. Andrew's Cross.
-The chalice represents the centrality of Communion to the life of the church.
-The cross of Saint Andrew is a reminder of the ministry of each person and the importance of evangelism, and recalls the denomination's Scottish Presbyterian ancestry.

-After the 1968 General Assembly, the Administrative Committee charged a sub-committee with the task of proposing a symbol for the church.
-Hundreds of designs were submitted, but none seemed right.
-By November the Deputy General Minister and President, William Howland, suggested that the committee's staff consultant and chairperson agree on a specific proposal and bring it back to the committee: that meant Robert L. Friedly of the Office of Interpretation and Ronald E. Osborn.

-On January 20, 1970, the two men sat down for lunch.
-With a red felt-tip pen, Osborn began to scrawl a Saint Andrew's cross circumscribed inside a chalice on his placemat.

-Immediately, Friedly dispatched the crude drawing to Bruce Tilsley, a commercial artist and member of Central Christian Church of Denver, with the plea that he prepare an artistic version of the ideas.
-Tilsley responded with two or three sketches, from which was selected the now-familiar red chalice.
-Use of the proposed symbol became so prevalent that there was little debate when official adoption was considered at the 1971 General Assembly.

-Because most congregations call themselves "Christian Churches," the chalice has become a simple way to identify Disciples of Christ Churches through signage, letterhead, and other forms of publicity.

 Membership trends

 The Christian Church (Disciples of Christ) has experienced a very significant loss of membership since the middle of the 20th century.
 Membership peaked in 1958 at just under 2 million.
 In 1993, membership dropped below 1 million.
 In 2009, the denomination reported 658,869 members in 3,691 congregations.
-As of 2010, the five states with the highest adherence rates were Kansas, Missouri, Iowa, Kentucky and Oklahoma.
+In 2010, the five states with the highest adherence rates were Kansas, Missouri, Iowa, Kentucky and Oklahoma.
 The states with the largest absolute number of adherents were Missouri, Texas, Indiana, Kentucky and Ohio.
+In 2017, membership had declined to 450,425 members.

 Affiliated academic institutions

 From the very beginnings of the movement, Disciples have founded institutions of higher learning.
 Alexander Campbell taught young leaders and founded Bethany College.
 The movement established similar schools, especially in the years following the American Civil War.

 Because intellectual and religious freedom are important values for the Disciples of Christ, the colleges, universities, and seminaries founded by its congregations do not seek to indoctrinate students or faculty with a sectarian point of view.

 In the 21st century, the relationship between the Christian Church (Disciples of Christ) and its affiliated universities is the purview of Higher Education and Leadership Ministries (HELM), an agency of the General Church.